surabhilata/ECLIPSE/README.md

 ## Citation

-If you use ECLIPSE in your research, please cite:
+If you use ECLIPSE in your research, please cite: this github

-> [Your citation here]
+Also if you are using ECLIPSE please cite these two papers a well:
+1. Durairaj,J. et al. (2023) Uncovering new families and folds in the natural protein universe.
+Nature, 622, 646–653.
+2. Steinegger,M. and Söding,J. (2017) MMseqs2 enables sensitive protein sequence searching for the analysis of massive data sets.
+Nat.
+Biotechnol., 35, 1026–1028.

 ---

 ## License

-[Your license here]
+[MIT-licence]